-Thomas Vaughan, born 1850 in Llanfoist, Wales, son of John and Maranah Vaughan, arrived in New York City, 1 June 1886.
+Thomas Vaughan, born 1850 in Llanfoist, Wales, son of John and Maranah Vaughan, arrived in New York City, 1 June 1886 on the SS Nevada.
 He arrived in Salt Lake City by the Denver & Rio Grande Railroad on June 8 and settled in Ogden.
-His wife, Isabella, and seven children, the youngest, my Great Grandfather, George Robert Vaughn, arrived the next Spring, also through New York and on the same steamship, the S.S.
-Arizona of the Guion Line.
+His wife, Isabella, and seven children, the youngest, my Great Grandfather, George Robert Vaughn, arrived the next Spring, also thought New York on the same S.S.
+Nevada.

 |Unveiling of the Statue of Liberty Enlightening the World (1886) by Edward Moran|

 And I found a photo of Castle Garden, where the Vaughans passed through U.S. Immigration, that would be shortly after the completion of the Statue of Liberty.

 So were the Vaughns part of the "huddled masses yearning to breathe free?"